breadbread1984/MOCO-tf2/README.md

 # MOCO-tf2
-This project implements constrastive learning algorithm MOCO with tensorflow 2.0
+This project implements constrastive learning algorithm introduced in [Momentum Contrast for Unsupervised Visual Representation Learning](https://arxiv.org/abs/1911.05722) with tensorflow 2.0

 ## download dataset
 The project trains ResNet50 with constrastive learning on imagenet resized version.
 Download the dataset with